red-panda-ci/jenkins-pipeline-library/README.md

         boolean enabled             * Flag to promote build to release steps        (default: false)

+### jplDockerBuild

+Docker image build

+Parameters:

+* cfg jplConfig class object
+* String dockerImageName Name of the docker image, defaults to cfg.projectName
+* String dockerImageTag Tag of the docker image, defaults to "latest"
+* String dockerfilePath The path where the Dockerfile is placed, default to the root path of the repository

+cfg usage:

+* cfg.projectName

 ### jplDockerPush

 Docker image build & push to registry